Nepal has returned to normal after the recent protests. Book your trek with confidence.

 Lobuche

-The hike from Gorak Shep to reach Everest Base Camp takes around two hours.
+The hike from Gorak Shep to reach Everest Base Camp (5,364 m) takes around two hours.
 We must climb uphill on steep trails on rocky terrains.
 Upon reaching the base camp, the stunning mountain vistas will welcome us.
-You can enjoy gorgeous view of Everest and surrounding Himalayas.
+You can enjoy a gorgeous view of Everest and the Himalayas.
 En route, we will witness the spectacular Khumbu Glacier and Khumbu Icefall.
 Colorful prayer flags adorn the base camp, and we will have time to explore for a while.
 Then, we will descend to Gorak Shep and stay overnight.

-Distance:
+Trek Distance:

 Accommodations: